B.F.A, Maryland Institute College of Art, 1980

 - Research on the building of the Transcontinental Railroad

-- Research for articles on the development of precision agriculture and the history of GMOs
+- Research for articles on the history of GMOs

 - Precision Farming, (New Perspectives case within American Enterprise), January 2018 – July 2018